 Lotte World Seoul

-Lotte World Adventure is Seoul’s Disneyland where you can easily spend one whole day having fun, running around from one ride to the other.
+Lotte World Adventure is Seoul’s Disneyland.
+You can easily spend a whole day having fun, running around from one side to the other.

 Moreover, the park has been registered as the world’s largest indoor theme park, and you can also visit a stunning aquarium.
 Visit during spring or autumn for the best pictures!